Conversion Content for eCommerce

 eZdia offers an inexpensive 60-day proof-of-concept campaign designed to measure the return on content spend (ROCS) before scaling the strategy.

-eCommerce sites live and die by the ability to convert.
+eCommerce websites live and die by the ability to convert.
 It’s not enough to simply drive new visitors to a site and create lots of great viral content.
-Optimizing an eCommerce site requires turning that site traffic into purchases.
+Optimizing an eCommerce website requires turning that website traffic into purchases.

-Before we discuss Conversion Content, let’s define a few types of content that are important for driving conversions but not specifically referred to as conversion content.
+Before we discuss eCommerce Conversion Content, let’s define a few types of content that are important for driving conversions but not specifically referred to as eCommerce conversion content.

 Feature & Benefits Content